TufayelLUS/TufayelLUS/README.md

 ↪️ MySQL (<i>Experience: Enough to use on projects as required</i>)<br>
 ↪️ PostgreSQL (<i>Experience: Enough to use on projects as required</i>)<br>
 ↪️ SQLite3 (<i>Experience: Enough to use on projects as required</i>)<br>
-↪️ AWS EC2, Route 53 (Server setup experience from scratch and web app deployment with domain connection with DNS setup) ↪️ GCP
+↪️ AWS EC2, Route 53 (Server setup experience from scratch and web app deployment with domain connection with DNS setup)<br>
+↪️ GCP

 ### 🌷 Area of Interest